goomcoom/vuex-module-maker/readme.md

 type Types = DefaultTypes | 'form';
 ```

-Vuex can be used with typescript but is limited to the use of the `State` and `RootState` interfaces.
+Vuex can be used with typescript but is limited to the use of the `State & RootState` interfaces.
 ```typescript
 import {ActionTree, GetterTree,ModuleTree,MutationTree} from "vuex";